 Kellie is currently pursuing an Artist Diploma at The Schwob School of Music at Columbus State University.
 She previously attended Valdosta State University and The University of Tennessee - Knoxville.
 She has a Bachelor of Music in Flute Performance from Valdosta State University and studied privately for 6 years prior to collegiate studies.
 Her primary teachers include Anna Thibeault, Elizabeth Goode, and Andrée Martin.

-Kellie currently performs on a Brannen flute with a LaFin headjoint and a Keefe piccolo.
+Kellie currently performs on a silver Brannen flute with a silver LaFin headjoint (14K gold riser) and a Keefe piccolo.

 Copyright © 2019 Kellie Henry, Flutist - All Rights Reserved.